 Embracing the Past, Ready for the Future

-Master Planning is the process of transforming program needs into physical form.
-It’s the method of identifying what the best built environment is to support the University’s current operations as well as its strategic aspirations.
+Master Planning is the process of transforming program needs into reality.
+This process includes identifying what the best actions are to support the University's current operations and strategic aspirations.

 University of Iowa Master Planning is based on the premise that the Master Plan is an on-going planning process which has no beginning or end.
 It differs from the traditional, architecturally driven approach by introducing a more complex operating philosophy which: